 - Run a wire clothes hanger or piece of aluminum foil between the clinging areas.
 The metal helps discharge the electricity, thereby removing the static.

 - Moisturize your skin.
 By rubbing lotion into your skin, you are increasing the surface humidity (moisture), and that will keep fabrics from clinging to your skin.

 Stray electrons build up in the atmosphere and some are negatively charged, while others are positively charged.
 Oppositely charged objects attract each other, and objects with the same kind of charge repel each other.
 When the opposite electrons meet... zap!
 But if these charged electrons aren't strong enough to zap, they cling.

-The tumbling action of the dryer causes fabrics to rub against each other and build up the electrostatic charges.
+The tumbling action of the dryer causes fabrics to rub against each other and build up the electrostatic charges that zap and cling.

 You've probably noticed that static cling is much worse in the winter than summer months.
-Static electricity is formed much better when the air is dry or the humidity is low.
+Static electricity is formed more easily when the air is dry or the humidity is low.
 When the air is humid, water molecules can collect on the surface of various materials and prevent the buildup of electrical charges.

 Now that you know there is lightning in your laundry room, what can you do to prevent static cling and get rid of it?

-Increase humidity in your home.
+- Increase humidity in your home.
 In our little science lesson, we learned that static cling is lessened when the air is humid.
-Adding a humidifier or plants to a home will increase humidity and reduce static cling.
+Adding a humidifier like the PureGuardian Air Purifier and Humidifier or plants to a home will increase humidity and reduce static cling.
 One simple way to increase humidity is to stop using a clothes dryer and allow your clothes to air dry on an indoor drying rack or clothesline.

-Wear leather soled shoes.
-Choose leather soled shoes over rubber soles if you are plagued by static cling.
-Leather soles allows electricity to freely flow through your body after contact with a build-up of electrons, rather than rubber which will lock it in one place.
+- Wear leather-soled shoes.
+Choose leather-soled shoes over rubber soles if you are plagued by static cling.
+Leather soles allow electricity to freely flow through your body after contact with a build-up of electrons, rather than rubber soles which will lock it in one place.